 When you invest in a business, the business operator becomes your key partner.
 Therefore, having some information about this person will help you decide whether to invest in the business or not.

-You need to how experienced the business owners are in:
+You need to know how experienced the small business owners are at:

 - Running a business